PanJohnny/Logger/README.md

 # Logger
-A java logger for all of you
-Use class com.panjohnny.Logger and log what you want
+A java logger that should replace default System.Logger.
+If it doesn't work, please use the com.panjohnny.logger

 WOW!
 # Add to your project